ZaynJarvis/blackbox/README.md

 ## How to Download & Install

 Download your installer according to your system version.
-Double-click to install and choose a location which is convenient for you to access because all your downloads will be stored in that folder. **Do NOT install it in your program files; choose a folder like your Downloads folder instead.**
+Double-click to install and choose a location which is convenient for you to access because all your downloads will be stored in that folder. **Do NOT install it in your program files; create a NEW FOLDER in your Downloads folder instead.**

 ### Downloads